New Student Orientation Schedule

-You can pick up both U.S. and campus mail at your own personal mailbox at one of eight student mail centers in or near your residence hall.
-You can view your mailbox combination by logging on to my.pitt.edu and clicking on My Resources, Panther Central, Housing e-Services, PIN, and Mailbox Combination.
+Panther Post, Pitt's residential mail service, makes sending and receiving mail a breeze.
+You can pick up both U.S. and campus mail at a mail center in or near your residence hall.
+You can view your mailbox combination by logging on to my.pitt.edu and visiting the Panther Central community.

 The University Store on Fifth

 The University Store offers a variety of course material options, including new, used, rental, digital and Inclusive Access.
 If you would like to have your course materials ready for pickup when you arrive on campus, delivered to your residence hall, or shipped to your home residence, you can order them through the University Store’s course material comparison website.
 When you arrive on campus, simply pick up your books at the designated pickup window, or choose residence hall delivery to conveniently pick them up at your mailroom.